 Exercise responses of cortisol:

-Acute increases: Resistance training, particularly with high volume and short rest intervals, results in transient spikes in cortisol.
+Acute increases: Resistance training - especially high volume with short rest intervals - can cause transient spikes in cortisol.

-Chronic adaptations: Over time, well-structured training can reduce baseline cortisol levels and enhance anabolic-to-catabolic balance.
+Chronic adaptations: Over time, well-structured training can reduce baseline cortisol and improve anabolic-to-catabolic balance.

-Sex differences: Women typically experience greater cortisol responses than men, but their receptor sensitivity and metabolic adaptations may differ.
+Sex differences: Women typically show greater cortisol responses than men, although receptor sensitivity and metabolic adaptations may differ.

 Cortisol and resistance training adaptations: